by Landon Krentz

 If you would like to book with us, please contact our Community Engagement Manager at outreach@passemuraille.on.ca or leave a message at 416-504-8988 ext.
 2140.

-Death by snake poisoning
+Death by Snake poisoning

 Credits

-Written and Performed by
+Created and Performed by

 Landon Krentz

-Directed by
+Directed and Dramaturged by

 Suchiththa Wickremesooriya